Blog Layout

 Helen: Yes, actually I do…

-When a recruiter calls your colleague asking if they know of someone who might be interested in their employment opportunity, ask your colleague to name you.
+When a recruiter calls your colleague asking if they know of someone who might be interested in their executive employment opportunity, ask your colleague to name you.
 That’s a recruiter referral.

 A client recently shared with us that she followed our advice to ask her network of peers for recruiter referrals.
 She shared she felt awkward about reaching out to those with a similar job title and experience about openings, so she tried asking for recruiter referrals.
 Within a few weeks, she received several calls and many of the recruiters shared they had heard her name mentioned multiple times by others.